World economics and the Scriptures

-Freedom to live and worship only exists for the minority of people that have control of the world economic ecosystem.
-Due to the way that the economic systems operate through banks, control of the world economy is vested in relatively few, but very rich, influential people.
-Those people are controlled by s-a-t-a-n to keep people captured and in economic bondage and blind to the Fathers Salvation Plan and Word.
+Freedom to live and worship only exists for the minority of people that have control of the world economic ecosystem, and this is a relatively few, but very rich, influential people.
+Those people are controlled by s-a-t-a-n to keep people in economic bondage and blind to the Fathers Salvation Plan and Word.

-The Spring Appointed Times have just completed.
-These comprise the Passover, Feast of Unleavened Bread and First Fruits.
+The Spring Appointed Times comprise the Passover, Feast of Unleavened Bread and First Fruits.
 These Spring Festivals teach us of the Fathers Salvation Plan for mankind, and were fulfilled with the sacrifice and resurrection of the Messiah.
-The Spring Feasts celebrate the exodus, where the Israelites left slavery and bondage in Egypt for the promised land.
+The Spring Feasts celebrate the exodus from bondage, when the Israelite's left slavery and bondage in Egypt for the promised land.

-We each have our own exodus from slavery and bondage to sin to work through, as we ensure that we do not become a part of the Babylon economic system.
+We each have our own exodus from economic slavery and bondage to sin to work through, as we ensure that we do not become a part of the babylon economic system.
 Remember the call in Revelation 18

 Revelation 18: 2 And he cried with a mighty voice, saying, “Baḇel the great is fallen, is fallen, and has become a dwelling place of demons, a haunt for every unclean spirit, and a haunt for every unclean and hated bird, 2 And he cried with a mighty voice, saying, “Baḇel the great is fallen, is fallen, Isa 21:9 and has become a dwelling place of demons, a haunt for every unclean spirit, and a haunt for every unclean and hated bird, 4 And I heard another voice from the heaven saying, "Come out of her, my people, lest you share in her sins, and lest you receive of her plagues 5 “Because her sins have piled up to reach the heaven, and Elohim has remembered her unrighteousness’s.
 6 “Render to her as she indeed did render, and repay her double according to her works.
 In the cup which she has mixed, mix for her double.
 7 “As much as she esteemed herself and lived riotously, so much torture and grief give to her, because in her heart she says, ‘I sit as sovereigness, and I am not a widow, and I do not see mourning at all.’
 8 “Because of this her plagues shall come in one day: death and mourning and scarcity of food.
 And she shall be burned up with fire, because Yahuah Elohim who judges her is mighty.

 The major battle we face in this life is not what is seen, but what is not seen.
 We have a vast spiritual war going on around us that we cannot see.
 The fight is for your sole.
 S-a-t-a-n hates the Father with all of his being and seeks to destroy all believers.
-The economic system is one of his weapons that enables him to destroy believers.
+The economic system is one of his weapons that has enabled him to control the masses.

 As our economy becomes more on-line, it is becoming more closely controlled.
 The capability of the economic system to prevent someone from buying and selling is already latent within banking systems.
 As we approach the end of time, it is reasonable to assume that life will become more difficult for believers, as we are forced into a tighter set of rules on what we can and cannot do.
 S-a-t-a-n will seek to break believers down by economic pressure and making things too hard, so that they will conform to the rules of his world, and not the Word and Commandments of the Father.
 We should not be blind to what is happening in the world around us.